JohnCoene/javascript-for-r/_book/1-02-basics.md

 ## R Package Development {#basics-package-dev}

-Developing packages used to be notoriously tricky but things have considerably changed in recent years, namely thanks to the devtools [@R-devtools], roxygen2 [@R-roxygen2] and more recent [usethis](https://usethis.r-lib.org/) [@R-usethis] packages.
-Devtools is short for "developer tools," it is specifically designed to help creating packages; setting up tests, running checks, building and installing packages, etc. The second provides an all too convenient way to generate the documentation of packages, and usethis, more broadly helps setting up projects, and automating repetitive tasks.
-Here, we only skim over the fundamentals, there is an entire book by Hadley Wickham called [R Packages](http://r-pkgs.had.co.nz/) solely dedicated to the topic.
+Developing packages used to be notoriously tricky, but things have considerably changed in recent years, namely thanks to the devtools [@R-devtools], roxygen2 [@R-roxygen2], and more recent [usethis](https://usethis.r-lib.org/) [@R-usethis] packages.
+Devtools is short for "developer tools," it is specifically designed to help creating packages; setting up tests, running checks, building and installing packages, etc. The second provides an all too convenient way to generate the documentation of packages, and usethis, more broadly, helps setting up projects, and automating repetitive tasks.
+Here, we only skim over the fundamentals, there is an entire book by Hadley Wickham called [*R Packages*](http://r-pkgs.had.co.nz/) solely dedicated to the topic.

-Start by installing those packages from CRAN, the roxygen2 package does not need to be explicitly installed as it is a dependency of devtools.
+Start by installing those packages from CRAN the roxygen2 package does not need to be explicitly installed as it is a dependency of devtools.

 ```r
 install.packages(c("devtools", "usethis"))